domRiddle/ASF/Low-memory-setup.md

 ## Recommended optimization

 - Start from simple ASF setup tricks, perhaps you're just using your ASF in a wrong way such as starting the process several times for all of your bots, or keeping all of them active if you need just one or two to autostart.
-- If it's still not enough, enable all configuration properties listed above by setting appropriate `COMPlus_` environment variables.
+- If it's still not enough, enable all configuration properties listed above by setting appropriate `DOTNET_` environment variables.
 Especially `GCLatencyLevel` offers significant runtime improvements for little cost on performance.
 - If even that didn't help, as a last resort enable `MinMemoryUsage` `OptimizationMode`.
 This forces ASF to execute almost everything in synchronous matter, making it work much slower but also not relying on thread pool to balance things out when it comes to parallel execution.

 It's physically impossible to decrease memory even further, your ASF is already heavily degraded in terms of performance and you depleted all your possibilities, both code-wise and runtime-wise.
 Consider adding some extra memory for ASF to use, even 128 MB would make a great difference.